SupportPartners/microsoft-vdi/README.md

-**Enter your chosen password for the Cloud Access Connector Local Administrator account**
+**Enter a password for the Cloud Access Connector Local Administrator account**

+This will be the password for the Cloud Access Connector Administrator account (CACadmin)

 ```
 var.cac_admin_password